ppy/osu-wiki/wiki/Help_centre/Tournament_bans/en.md

 *Main page: [Help centre](/wiki/Help_centre)*

-A tournament ban prevents a player from being involved in officially supported tournaments in any capacity.
-This includes playing and staffing or any other kind of assistance.
+A tournament ban prevents a user from playing in official or officially supported tournaments.
+It also prohibits a user from staffing or offering assistance in these tournaments in any way other than helping as a streamer, commentator or graphic designer.

 Tournament bans are very rarely handed out on their own, but generally speaking almost all players who return under a standard appeal for an [account restriction](/wiki/Help_centre/Account_restrictions) are subject to one of at least a year in length.